vixfwis/easy-ca/README.md

 ## Caveats

 These scripts are very simple, and make some hard-coded assumptions about behavior and configuration:
-* Root and Intermediate CAs have a 3652-day lifetime
+* Root and Intermediate CAs have a 3652-day lifetime (configurable in *templates/(root|signing).tpl*)
-* Root and Intermediate CAs have 4096-bit RSA keys
+* Root and Intermediate CAs have 4096-bit RSA keys (configurable in *defaults.conf*)
 * Root and Intermediate CA keys are always encrypted
 * Only one level of Intermediate CA is supported
-* Client and Server certificates have a 730-day lifetime
+* Client and Server certificates have a 730-day lifetime (configurable in *templates/(server|client).tpl*)
-* Client and Server certificates have 2048-bit RSA keys
+* Client and Server certificates have 2048-bit RSA keys (configurable in *defaults.conf*)
-* Client and Server keys are never encrypted
+* Client and Server keys are not encrypted
-* There is no wrapper for renewing certificates
+* There is no wrapper *yet* for renewing certificates
+* The tool chain is currently for developing symlinked, **not** copied

+## License

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.